Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

 * Stability improvements for Configuration extension and full screen messages.
 * Configuration now allows for empty appId to reset the previously set appId value.
 * Logging improvements for extensions registration flow.
-* The Event hub shares wrapper type in its shared state.
+* The Event Hub shares wrapper type in its shared state.
 * Adds new messaging event type and sources.
 * Deprecates SystemInfoService getApplicationVersion API.